ICM ST3 National Recruitment

 Post numbers

+The numbers of available posts in each specialty is controlled nationally by NHS England and the devolved nations' NHS administrations.
 Please be aware that post numbers for regions shown on Oriel will be the minimum that region will offer, but the actual number of posts available can be substantially higher.
 Applicants are advised to check the ICMNRO website for the full range of these numbers.

 For those wishing to join the single ICM CCT programme, you will be beginning your ST3 ICM journey against the 2021 ICM Curriculum.